wyang22/Winnie/README.md

 Winnie
 =====================================

 Winnie is a home robot project developed by me in my spare time.
 She is composed by 3 wheels, 2 robot arms and a neck to move 2 cameras with the head freely.
+It is also equipped with an LED light on the head and a speaker in the body to speak or play music as needed.

 <img src="https://github.com/wyang22/Winnie/blob/main/images/Winnie.jpg" alt="WinnieDemo" />